alexzube/alexzube.github.io/README.md

 - [Technical Write-up](https://docs.google.com/document/d/1Bc7VeBnCKVataHoZVy_KxXeIfGjrFAlfoQkw9Zypl0E/edit?usp=sharing)

 ### 🎚️ MXR Dist Pedal Clone
 A handmade guitar pedal clone of the classic MXR distortion pedal.
 Built from scratch, I was amazed by the rich, detailed harmonics from such a simple design.
-Currently exploring filtering techniques and working toward a dream pedal: a headphone-friendly, line-level signal processor for apartment living without an amp.
+Currently exploring filtering techniques and working toward a dream pedal: a headphone-friendly, line-level output signal processor for apartment living without an amp.

 <audio src="/assets/videosAudio/allGain.mp3" controls>
 Your browser does not support the audio tag.